sinclairzx81/typebox/readme.md

 ## Compiler

-TypeBox provides a high performance runtime type checker that can be used in applications that need extremely fast validation.
-This type checker is optimized for TypeBox types whose schematics are known in advance.
+TypeBox provides an optional high performance runtime type checker that can be used in applications that require extremely fast validation.
+This type checker is optimized for TypeBox types only whose schematics are known in advance.
 If defining custom schemas with `Type.Unsafe<T>` please consider AJV.

 The following demonstrates its use.